DogcraftNet/DogcraftPlugins/Dogcraft-Homes.md

 2. Start the server to generate config files
 3. Edit `plugins/DogcraftHomes/config.yml` with your database credentials
 4. (Optional) Install DogcraftEconomy and set `UseEconomy: true`
-5. (Optional) Configure Redis for multi-server caching
+5. (Optional) Configure Redis for caching and cross-server pub/sub messaging
+6. (Multi-server) Place the same jar in your Velocity proxy `plugins/` folder — see [Proxy Setup](#proxy-setup-velocity)
-6. Restart the server
+7. Restart the server

 ---